 Field-hunting tip

-Look in hydrothermal sulfide veins country — that is the host setting where costibite typically forms.
+Look in hydrothermal sulfide veins country, the host setting where costibite typically forms.
 If you start seeing cobaltite, gersdorffite, galena in float, you are in the right ground.
 Field specimens usually show a granular, massive, rare prismatic crystals habit, so train your eye for that shape before scanning the outcrop.